squiraldot/Ban-Bhaiyya/README.md

-# BanBhai — Fixed Telegram Moderation Bot
+# Ghostie👻 — Telegram Moderation Bot

 ## What was fixed